Field report: Editor Janina tests the Body & Mind fasting cure

 5th day of fasting

-Build-up day and breaking the fast
+Rebuilding day and breaking the fast

-What did the fasting bring?
+What did the fasting cure achieve?

 My conclusion on the Body & Mind fasting cure